 Abraham’s Next Move

-Former West Ham and Chelsea striker Carlton Cole – who was a youth graduate at Stamford Bridge before enjoying the majority of his career at West Ham – believes Abraham has already proven he’s a top-level player, though he now needs to decide if he wants to stay at Stamford Bridge or make the jump this summer.
+That said, former West Ham and Chelsea striker Carlton Cole – who was a youth graduate at Stamford Bridge before enjoying the majority of his career at West Ham – believes Abraham has already proven he’s a top-level player, though he now needs to decide if he wants to stay at Stamford Bridge or make the jump this summer.

 “With Tammy, I think he’s one of those players who needs an arm around him,” Cole told bookmakers.co.uk.
 “He needs the people around him to believe in him and he will perform if he gets that.